 “But that was different,” I immediately responded.

 So, we talked about the reasons why I lied to my parents when I was growing up.
 Of course, it was because I felt like they could not relate to my life.
 And that I knew they would say no to me.
 And I was embarrassed to tell them certain things about boys or my friends or where I was going.
+And I wanted to protect my privacy.
 And that I didn’t want them to be disappointed in me.
-And my personal favorite, I simply didn’t want to receive a lecture (apparently psychologists call this conflict avoidance).
+And my personal favorite, I simply didn’t want to receive a lecture so I lied in the heat of the moment a lot (apparently psychologists call this conflict avoidance.)

 I was different from my parents, though.
-Except lying between teenagers and their parents has been going on since the dawn of time.
+Except lying between teenagers and their parents has happened since the dawn of time.
+Trusting your teen was a problem parents have had since, well, forever.

 In my mind, I created a personal narrative that justified my lying to my parents back in the day way more than my daughter’s lying to me now.
 I said to myself, “I didn’t lie about small things,” or “I talked to them about the important stuff,” but the truth is, sometimes I lied simply because it was easier.

-I was caught in an ongoing circle of Hell with my daughter and the lies.
+I was so uneasy with the path my daughter and I were going down.
+I was caught in an ongoing circle of Hell with her and the lies.
 I was looking for them all the time.
 I constantly asked if she was telling me the truth.
 I had to stop myself from checking up on her all the time.

 This was never the relationship I wanted with one of my kids.